 If you receive a notice but aren’t sure if it applies to you, use the contact information provided on the notice to get more information or to ask questions.
-“The lawyers for the class will often hire an agent that’s called a class action administrator,” Larson says.
-“That’s a company whose business it is to send out these notices, send out checks and to answer questions. … You can get your questions answered that way.”
+“The lawyers for the class will often hire an agent called a class action administrator,” Larson says.
+“That’s a company whose business it is to send out these notices, send out checks, and to answer questions… You can get your questions answered that way.”

 What if I Didn’t Get a Notice, But I Think I Should Have?

 If you have not received any class action notice, but you believe that you are a part of a covered class, you should reach out to the law firm responsible for handling the claim or the class action administrator.
 If you have the same claim as is presented in the class action, your name and contact information can be added to the registry for the class action.

 “If they’ve missed you somehow, the only way you can find out is by doing some type of Google search to find out who the lawyers are for the class or to find the class notice that went out to people who are members, and ask that claims administrator or the lawyers,” Larson says.

 But typically, he adds, if you haven’t received a notice, you won’t be part of the class.

 Most Claims are ‘Opt-Out’ Not ‘Opt-In’